lesscake/cheeseburger-css-div/readme.md

-This is a cheesburger made in CSS with a single empty div.
+This is a cheeseburger made in CSS with a single empty div.

 I wrote a step by step tutorial on how I made it here: **[lesscake.com/cheeseburger-css-div](https://www.lesscake.com/cheeseburger-css-div)**.